Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in

 Green Housecleaning Tips and Tricks

 If you're anything like me, then you hate cleaning.
-You would rather be spending time with your family, reading a book, or working in the garden, than getting your cleaning rags and scrubbing the bathroom tub.
+You would rather be spending time with your family, reading a book, or working in the garden than getting your cleaning rags and scrubbing the bathroom tub.
 Here are four easy tips that help your house to stay clean without excessive elbow grease.
-The best part is that these excellent house cleaning tips and tricks do not use harmful chemicals, making it safe for little ones, and protecting the Earth.
+The best part is that these excellent housecleaning tips and tricks do not use harmful chemicals, making them safe for little ones—all while protecting the Earth.

 How to Clean the Bathroom Tub

 One of the worst jobs in the bathroom is cleaning the tub.
 Not just because of the germs and dirt, but the time-consuming scrubbing that occurs.
 Here is a natural, non-scrubbing way to get rid of the soap scum and buildup found in most tubs.

 - Then, take a half cup of clear liquid dish soap and mix it.
 Once mixed, pour it into a spray bottle.